 CTA microcopy is actually a call which tells users what action they will take if they click the button.
 The powerful CTA microcopy is usually short but consistent so that it could quickly catch users’ attention.

 Call-to-action buttons are one of the most powerful sales tools in e-commerce and an influential factor of good conversion of a page or screen.
 Designers need to understand the importance of CTAs and pay deep attention to all the details having an impact on their performance.
-Follow Tubik Blog to get more tips on CTA design.
+Follow Tubik Blog to get more tips how to design a CTA button.

 UI/UX Design Glossary.
 Navigation Elements.